martimy/clab_sdn_dcn/README.md

 ## How does it work?

-This lab builds an SDN network using [Open vSwitch](https://www.openvswitch.org/) (OVS) and [Docker](https://www.docker.com/) containers.
+This lab builds an SDN using [Open vSwitch](https://www.openvswitch.org/) (OVS) and [Docker](https://www.docker.com/) containers.
 These components are "glued" together using [containerlab](https://containerlab.dev/).

-The Open vSwitch is an open-source virtual switch that is included in many Linux distribution.
+The Open vSwitch is an open-source virtual switch that is included in many Linux distributions.
 OVS is designed to work as a standalone switch that supports many standard management interfaces and protocols.
 OVS can also work as an SDN switch supporting OpenFlow protocol.

-As an OpenFlow switch, on OVS needs an SDN controller.
-In this lab, the SDN controller used is [Ryu](https://ryu-sdn.org/).
+As an OpenFlow switch, the OVS needs an SDN controller.
+The SDN controller used in this lab is [Ryu](https://ryu-sdn.org/).
 Ryu is installed in a Docker image along with FlowManager app, which provides a GUI access to the switches.

-To emulate hosts in the data center, the lab includes a Docker image with pre-installed tools for testing.
+Hosts in the data center are emulated using a Docker image with pre-installed tools for testing.

-Containerlab provides mechanisms to start Docker containers, build virtual topologies, and managing their lifecycle.
+Containerlab provides mechanisms to start Docker containers, build virtual topologies, and manage their lifecycle.
 A lab structure is provided in a YAML file that includes the containers to be deployed and their connections.
 However, containerlab, cannot create bridges (standard or OVS) other than the management bridge.
-Therefore, the bridges in this lab must be created externally using a shell script before deploy the containerlab topology.
+Therefore, the bridges in this lab must be created externally using a shell script before deploying the containerlab topology.
 Also, another shell script is required to delete all bridges at the end of the lab.

 ## Starting and ending the lab